julisunkan/NaijaEdu/replit.md

 ### Current Status - July 25, 2025
 The Nigerian e-learning platform has been successfully migrated from Replit Agent to standard Replit environment with comprehensive enhancements including a complete tutor system, robust PostgreSQL database, enhanced course approval workflow with admin controls, and full edit/delete capabilities for instructors and tutors.
 The platform now features advanced certificate templates with colorful designs and company logo support, email verification and password reset functionality, Progressive Web App (PWA) capabilities, enhanced mobile responsiveness, website settings import/export functionality, Google AdSense integration, Google Analytics tracking, student content downloads, and bulk import/export systems.

-#### July 25, 2025 - Modern UI Redesign & PostgreSQL Migration Complete
+#### July 25, 2025 - Complete Minimalistic Design Overhaul
-- ✓ Completely redesigned user interface with modern "EduNaija" branding
+- ✓ Completely redesigned platform with clean, minimalistic design philosophy
-- ✓ Implemented beautiful gradient design system with Bootstrap 5.3.2
+- ✓ Created new minimal base template with simplified navigation and clean typography
-- ✓ Added Bootstrap Icons and enhanced mobile-first responsive design
+- ✓ Redesigned all admin panels with professional sidebar navigation and clean layouts
-- ✓ Created stunning hero section with floating card animations
+- ✓ Rebuilt instructor/tutor dashboards with organized sidebar and card-based design
-- ✓ Fixed all Jinja2 template syntax errors causing 500 server errors
+- ✓ Implemented clean student dashboard with progress tracking and minimal styling
-- ✓ Successfully migrated to PostgreSQL database for improved scalability
+- ✓ Updated all authentication pages (login/register) with centered, card-based forms
-- ✓ Updated footer design to lighter theme based on user feedback
+- ✓ Redesigned course listing page with clean grid layout and improved filtering
-- ✓ Enhanced navigation with modern rounded buttons and gradients
+- ✓ Applied consistent minimal color scheme using grays, whites, and subtle primary colors
-- ✓ Optimized for mobile devices with proper touch targets and responsive layout
+- ✓ Enhanced mobile responsiveness with proper touch targets and clean spacing
-- ✓ Fixed all navigation routing errors and URL building issues
+- ✓ Removed all gradients and heavy styling in favor of clean, professional appearance
-- ✓ Verified all critical routes working without 500 errors
+- ✓ Updated all templates to use minimal design language and improved user experience
-- ✓ Final comprehensive testing completed successfully
+- ✓ Fixed all navigation routing errors and verified all routes working correctly

 #### July 25, 2025 - Replit Migration Completed
 - ✓ Successfully migrated project from Replit Agent to standard Replit environment